-We have granted to the underwriter a right of first refusal for a period of 18 months from the date of this prospectus supplement to act as one of our joint book-running managing underwriters, placement agents, arrangers, financial advisors, structuring agents, or in any other similar capacity in the event that we pursue a registered, underwritten public offering of equity or debt securities, a private placement of equity or debt securities, or any other financing or capital raising transaction during such 18-month period.
-This right of first refusal shall terminate if, at any point during such 18-month period, we have raised more than \$15 million in aggregate gross proceeds from this offering and any such future financing in which the underwriter acts as one of our joint book-running managing underwriters, placement agents, arrangers, financial advisors, structuring agents, or in any other similar capacity.
+We have granted to Stifel, Nicolaus & Company, Incorporated a right of first refusal for a period of 18 months starting May 26, 2016 to act as one of our joint book-running managing underwriters, placement agents, arrangers, financial advisors, structuring agents, or in any other similar capacity in the event that we pursue a registered, underwritten public offering of equity or debt securities, a private placement of equity or debt securities, or any other financing or capital raising transaction during such 18-month period.
+This right of first refusal shall terminate if, at any point during such 18-month period, we have raised more than \$15 million in aggregate gross proceeds from any offerings or financings in which Stifel, Nicolaus & Company, Incorporated acts as one of our joint book-running managing underwriters, placement agents, arrangers, financial advisors, structuring agents, or in any other similar capacity.